monikastrah/431-2020/classes/class11/README.md

 - separating out the codebook, some data checks and the proposal requirements from the data development
 - fixing a typo or two

 So I encourage you to use [that version (Rmd here)](https://raw.githubusercontent.com/THOMASELOVE/431-2020/master/projects/projectA/example_projectA_proposal/love-example-projectA-proposal.Rmd).
 HTML is still at https://rpubs.com/TELOVE/projA-proposal-example-431-2020.
+Links now fixed.

 5. Some [Quiz 1 information is available now](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz1/quiz1.md).